Social Credit Party (New Zealand)

-The New Zealand Social Credit Party (sometimes called "Socred") was a political party that was New Zealand's third party from the 1950s to the 1980s.
-It won representation in the New Zealand House of Representatives, holding one seat at times between 1966 and 1981, and two seats from 1981 to 1987.
-While Social Credit once had significant support, particularly as a protest vote, it was disadvantaged by first-past-the-post voting as it had no geographically concentrated vote.
-Its most identifiable leaders were Vernon Cracknell (1963-70), who served just one term in parliament, and the household name Bruce Beetham, who rebuilt the party into a significant political force.
-At its zenith under Beetham in 1981, Social Credit achieved 20.7% of the vote.
+The New Zealand Social Credit Party (often known historically as "Socred") is a New Zealand political organisation that was formerly registered as a political party.
+For several decades it was the country's most successful third party outside the two major parties.
+It won representation in the New Zealand House of Representatives, holding one seat at times between 1966 and 1981 and two seats from 1981 to 1987.

+Social Credit attracted substantial support as an alternative to the National and Labour parties but was disadvantaged by the first-past-the-post voting system because its support was widely dispersed rather than geographically concentrated.
+Its best-known parliamentary leaders were Vernon Cracknell, who won the party's first parliamentary seat in 1966, and Bruce Beetham, who rebuilt it into a significant electoral force during the 1970s and early 1980s.
+At the 1981 general election, Social Credit received 20.65% of the nationwide vote but won only two of the 92 seats in Parliament.

-The party held no seats in its own right after 1987 and subsequently declined.
-It was named the New Zealand Democratic Party from 1985 to 2018, and was part of the Alliance from 1991 to 2002.
-The party returned to the Social Credit name in 2018.
-The Social Credit Party and its logo were deregistered at the party's request on 28 February 2023, following the death of its leader Chris Leitch earlier that year.
+The party held no seats in its own right after 1987.
+It became the New Zealand Democratic Party in 1985 and subsequently participated in the Alliance from 1991 until 2002.
+It later operated as the Democrats for Social Credit before returning to the Social Credit name in 2018.